ChordPro/chordpro/docs/content/ChordPro-Chords.md

 ChordPro can parse chord names in two modes: _strict_ and _relaxed_.

-In _strict_ mode, chord names are only recognized if they consist of
+In _strict_ mode, enabled by default, chord names are only recognized if they consist of
 * a root note, e.g. `C`, `F#` or `Bb`.
 * a _qualifier_, e.g. `m` (minor), `aug` (augmented), or empty.
 * an _extension_, which must be one of the extension names built-in.

 In _relaxed_ mode, the same rules apply for root note and qualifier, but the extension is not required to be known.
 You are free to make up your own.
-In relaxed mode, `[Coda]` would be a valid chord name.
+In relaxed mode, `[Coda]` would be a valid chord name: root `C` plus extension `oda`.

 Many ChordPro implementations (formatters) provide chord diagrams at the end of a song, using a built-in list of known chords and